 Calvin died two days before Christmas 1949 at the age of 80.
 He was interred in Addison Cemetery.

 Son Alfred M. Younkin (1893-1971) was born on March 10, 1893 in Confluence.
-He lived in Confluence in 1926.
-Alfred married Helen Fick ( ? - ? ) and they had an only son, John C. "Jack" Younkin.
+Alfred married Helen Fick (1895-1975) and they had an only son, John C. "Jack" Younkin.
+The Younkins lived in Homestead near Pittsburgh in 1915 and later returned to Confluence by 1926.
 The couple later divorced.
-Alfred moved to Akron, OH.
+Alfred moved to Akron, Summit County, OH.
 He died there at the age of 77 on Jan.
 18, 1971.
 His body was returned to Somerset County for burial in Addison Cemetery, with Rev. Arthur Gotjen leading the funeral service.
 The Somerset Daily American noted in an obituary that he was survived by four grandchildren.

 Daughter Sue Marie Younkin (1895-1980) was born on Jan.
 27, 1895 in or near Confluence.
 As a young woman, she graduated from Beaver College in Beaver, PA, and went on to work as a music educator of organ and piano.
 On Nov.
 19, 1919, at the age of 24, she married 27-year-old Joseph A. Rogers (1892-1980), son of Clarence and Sarah (Moore) Rogers of Pittsburgh.
 The couple remained together for six decades and in 1979 celebrated their 60th wedding anniversary.
 Joseph served in the American Expeditionary Force during World War I and was in horrific action at the Argonne Forest.
-They produced two sons -- Calvin Younkin Rogers and Glenn Joseph Rogers.
-They made their home in the mid-1920s in Pittsburgh.
-Later, they relocated to Akron, OH, where Joseph had obtained employment with the Atlantic Refining Company.
+They produced two sons -- Calvin Younkin Rogers and Glenn Joseph Rogers Sr. They made their home in the mid-1920s in Pittsburgh.
+By 1935, the family had relocated to Buffalo, NY and then again in 1944 migrated to Akron, OH, where Joseph had obtained employment with the Atlantic Refining Company.
 While in Akron, Joseph belonged to the Masons andAshland County Shrine Club.
 Sue Marie was a member of the Eastern Star and Rebekkah Lodge and was a member of the Christ United Methodist Church.
 In late 1978, they relocated to Ashland, OH and were admitted to the Brethren Care Nursing Home.
 Both Sue Marie and Joseph died in 1980, he at 88 on Jan.
 19 and she at age 85 on April 4.
 Burial was in Addison Cemetery, following funeral services in Ashland conducted by Rev. John Landrum and Rev. Clyde Allen Cox and at the cemetery led by Rev. Dr. Arthur J. Gotjen.
 The Somerset Daily American noted in an obituary that she was survived by six grandchildren and four great-grandchildren.

 Son Lloyd Clive Younkin Sr. (1896-1926) was born on Nov.
 16, 1896 in or near Confluence.
 He had brown eyes and light brown hair, and was of medium height and build.
 In early adulthood, Lloyd obtained a job with the Pittsburgh and Lake Erie Railroad and apparently was based for a time at its facilities in Rankin, near Pittsburgh.
 He left the company during World War I to serve with the American Expeditionary Force and stated in official paperwork that his mother was his next of kin.
 Lloyd spent 11 months in Europe with an engineers regiment.
 After the war, he returned home to Confluence.
 On July 5, 1921, in Pittsburgh, he was wedded to Rebecca Elizabeth Schultz (1899-1956), daughter of Jacob R. and Bertha (Phillippi) Schultz of Rockwood.
 Their three children were Mary Ellen Hall, Anna Louise Hay and Lloyd Clive Younkin Jr. Lloyd was considered "well known" and was a member of the Confluence Methodist Episcopal Church, the Knights of Pythias and the Brotherhood of Railroad Trainmen.
 In about 1920, he obtained employment as a railroad laborer with the Baltimore and Ohio Railroad's Connellsville Division, and worked there for six years.
 On the fateful day of Aug.
 7, 1926, the 29-year-old Lloyd lost his life in an awful rail accident while at Manila, between Rockwood and Cumberland, MD.
 Reported the Connellsville Weekly Courier, "The air hose of the train burst and Mr. Younkin, who was walking from the top of one car to another, was thrown beneath the train and was dragged for a considerable distance.
 He was brought to the hospital where it was discovered that his left leg was so badly mangled that amputation was necessary."
 Physicians noted that his left leg was crushed from mid thigh downward.
 The combination of profuse bleeding and shock led to his death.
 Burial was in the Rockwood IOOF Cemetery, with brother Russell E. Younkin of Confluence signing the death certificate.
 In an obituary, the Weekly Courier lamented that he "had been in the employ of the Baltimore & Ohio Railroad for six years and was popular among railroad men, as well as all others who knew him.
 Of a sunny disposition he won the friendshiop of all with whom he came in contact.
 His wife and mother were at the hospital when death came."
 Rebecca somehow recovered from the tragedy and raised their three young children, who ranged in age from one to four when the father was killed.
 At the age of 57, suffering from acute rheumatic heart disease, she died on May 31, 1956.